ChamuMutezva/invoice-app/README.md

 ## My process

-I created the challenge as a Fullstack application, the backend files are in a separate folder known as `invoice backend` The Backend fetches and stores data that is stored in MongoDb.
+I created the challenge as a Fullstack application, the backend files are in a separate project folder known as `invoice backend`
+The Backend fetches and stores data that is stored in MongoDb.
 Project created using Vite typescript.

 ### Built with